N1truX1de/wbb/README.md

 Installation
 -------------
+    1.Uninstall the old plugin before install the new plugin;
-    1. Unpack the plugin package and install the package com.tapatalk.wbb4.tar.gz through the admin control panel of WoltLab Burning Board 4;
+    2.Unpack the plugin package and install the package com.tapatalk.wbb4.tar.gz through the admin control panel of WoltLab Burning Board 4;
     2. If it is the first time you install our plugin for your site,please register your site in tapatalk forum owner area:http://tapatalk.com/forum_owner.php.

 Changelog